There are three Year 5 classes. Every morning, children have a Writing, Reading and Mathematics lesson.

-Each week (see below for day) there will be a piece of literacy and maths homework, as well as spellings to learn.
+Each week (see below for day) there will be a Reading, Grammar and Mathematics homework, as well as spellings to learn.
 We ask for the homework folders to be returned to school the following week (by the day stated below).
-Children will be tested each week on their times table facts too and complete weekly spelling tests.
+Children will have a spelling test every week.

 - Homework day for Year 5: Thursday